 Money Stuff & Staying Afloat as an Activist

-1. Start a vegan-oriented business or nonprofit organization to cover your financial needs.
+- Start a vegan-oriented business or nonprofit organization to cover your financial needs.

-2. Join a vegan or animal-rights nonprofit as a paid staff member.
+- Join a vegan or animal-rights nonprofit as a paid staff member.

 How can I use my skills to generate the money I need to live comfortably, while still enabling me to have substantial time to do activist work?

-• a working knowledge of economics
+- a working knowledge of economics

-• strong analytical skills
+- strong analytical skills

-• a keen ethic for doing research
+- a passion for doing research

-• an understanding of hedging bets and risk management
+- an understanding of hedging bets and risk management

-• the patience to not cash out on good investments when they deliver a swift return
+- the patience to not cash out on good investments when they deliver a swift return

-• intuitive gifts, and being able to follow their guts on intangible nuances
+- intuitive gifts, and being able to follow their guts on intangible nuances

 Unless you’ve been blessed with these qualities, your stock purchases are probably more a form of gambling than investing.
 Sure, you might win, but it’s like the lottery or a slot machine: the odds are always against you.

 But don’t despair if you’re not cut out to be an investor.
 Instead, focus on a related field that anyone can grasp with a little study: financial literacy.
-Something like two-thirds of people don’t have any grasp of core financial literacy principles, which is why more than 60 percent of all Americans don’t even have sufficient funds on hand to cover a $1,000 emergency.
+Something like two-thirds of people don’t have any grasp of core financial literacy principles, which is why more than 60 percent of Americans don’t have sufficient funds on hand to cover a $1,000 emergency.

 Becoming a Donor

+Donating is hard—and doing it effectively might be harder than making money in the first place.
+Plenty of organizations want your money but few will spend it wisely.
 Empathy and emotion may drive our motivation to protect animals, but effective philanthropy demands jettisoning sentimentality and becoming hardheaded about making the greatest possible difference.

 What’s more, farm animal sanctuaries are the animal protection movement’s easiest-to-fund type of organization.
 There’s a misleading sense of accomplishment that comes from “adopting” a specific cow or turkey.
 This feeling that you’re definitely helping one animal in particular inspires donations from huge swaths of people.
 In fact, the overwhelming majority of funds raised by farm animal sanctuaries come from meat eaters!
 So we might as well let the meat eaters of the world keep these facilities going, while we seek to donate our personal funds to greater effect.